net-art-uchicago/paintArtware1.0/docs/Sentiment.md

 ```
 If no face is detected, the function will return null.

-This is an asynchronous function, so it needs to be called in an [async function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) with the await keyword.
+This is an asynchronous function, so to run it you can use an [async function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) with the await keyword.

 Example usage:
 ```js